-TN and TP concentrations were obtained from both the LDEQ AWQ program and the historical USACE Davis Pond monitoring program to create the exemplary dataset (as defined in the "Natural System Sampling Design" in the main report).
-As part of the Davis Pond monitoring program, water samples were obtained on a monthly basis throughout the Barataria Basin, while the LDEQ data collection dates back to 1978 (Figure E:6).
-It is unknown how the original sampling locations were selected in either case, but it was assumed for the analysis that some element of randomness was incorporated into the selection of sites.
-The NHD was then used to classify the monitoring site locations into water body types.
-The NHD contains geographic information on the drainage network and classifies features such as rivers, streams, canals, lakes, ponds, coastline, dams, and stream gauges.
-The features were consolidated such that sites were classified as either open water (e.g., lakes, ponds) or channels (e.g., streams, canals).
-The sites were further classified based on their position in the estuary (upper, mid-, and lower subbasins as indicated in Figure E:6) and the season in which they were collected.
-The square-root transformation was used on both TN and TP in order to approximate normality and satisfy the assumptions of the GLM.
-Estimated means and variance were generated for the exemplary dataset by fitting GLMs to the square-root-transformed TN and TP concentrations, separately, with the interaction term season\waterbody type\subbasin.
-These terms were used to reduce the residual mean square error and provide an estimate of the mean for each combination of factors.
-The following hypotheses were then tested for the power analysis:
+TN and TP concentrations were obtained from both the LDEQ AWQ program to create the exemplary dataset (as defined in the "Natural System Sampling Design" in the main report).
+Water samples were obtained on a monthly basis throughout the Calcasieu-Sabine Basin during the LDEQ data collection program dating back to 1978 (Figure 105).
+It is unknown how the original sampling locations were selected in either case, but it was assumed for the analysis that some element of randomness was incorporated in the selection of sites.
+Estimated means and variance were generated for the exemplary dataset by fitting a GLM to the DO concentrations with the term season.
+This term was used to reduce the residual mean square error and provide an estimate of the mean for each factor.

-- 1. at least one subbasin mean differs significantly from another subbasin mean; - 2. at least one seasonal mean differs significantly from another seasonal mean; - 3. waterbody type means are significantly different from one another; - 4. the means in year 0 differ significantly from the means in year 1, averaged over all water body types, seasons, and subbasins; - the means in years 0 through 2 are linearly related and have a slope significantly different from zero, averaged over all water body types, seasons, and subbasins; - 6. the means in years 0 through 4 are linearly related and have a slope significantly different from zero, averaged over all water body types, seasons, and subbasins.
+- at least one seasonal mean differs significantly from another seasonal mean; - 2. the means in year 0 differ significantly from the means in year 1, averaged over all seasons; - 3. the means in years 0 through 2 are linearly related and have a slope significantly different from zero, averaged over all seasons; - 4. the means in years 0 through 4 are linearly related and have a slope significantly different from zero, averaged over all seasons.